AcheronProject/AcheronDocs/docs/_sources/overview.rst.txt

 ========================

 This documentation was built using Sphinx and the ReadTheDocs theme.
 The source files can be found at the Acheron Project `Github repository <https://github.com/Gondolindrim/AcheronProject>`_.

+	The idea behind writing this documentation came from the other collaborators, not me particularly.
+Truth is I have never imagined that the Acheron Project and its components grew big enough for other people to use it, and hence I needed to document the design process.